Weighted Bott-Chern and Dolbeault cohomology for LCK-manifolds with potential: Introduction

 In \cite{goto}, Goto has shown that the Bott-Chern cohomology group is responsible for the deformational properties of an LCK manifold, and computed it for certain $(p,q)$ and certain examples of LCK manifolds, called {\bf the Vaisman manifolds} (see Subsection \ref{_Vaisman_Subsection_}).

-\definition The local system $L$ is a real, oriented line bundle with a flat connection.
+\definition The local system $L$ associated to a LCK manifold $M$ is a real, oriented line bundle over $M$ with a flat connection.
 Trivializing this bundle, we can write its connection as $\nabla_L= d -\theta$, where $\theta$ is the Lee form of our LCK manifold.
 For arbitrary $a\in \C$, the connection $\nabla_{L_a}:= d-a\theta$ is also flat.
 For $a\in \Z$, the corresponding line bundle is identified with the $a$-th tensor power of $L$, denoted as $L^a$.
 One may think of the flat line bundle $(L, \nabla_{L_a})$ as of a real (or complex) power of $L$.
 We denote this line bundle and its local system by $L_a$, and call it {\bf $a$-th power of a weight bundle.}

-In this paper we compute the weighted Bott-Chern cohomology for $L_a$, on LCK manifolds with potential, and show that it vanishes for all $a$ outside of a countable subset of $\R$ (\ref{_BC_vanishing_Corollary_}).
+In this paper we compute the weighted Bott-Chern cohomology for $L_a$, on LCK manifolds with proper potential, and show that it vanishes for all $a$ outside of a discrete countable subset of $\R$ (\ref{_BC_vanishing_Corollary_}).
 This implies $dd^c$-lemma for forms with coefficients in $L_a$, for these values of $a$.
-This result is based on a computation of Dolbeault cohomology with coefficients in $L_a$, which also vanish (\ref{mainresult}).
+This result is based on a computation of Dolbeault cohomology with coefficients in $L_a$, which also vanishes for all $a$ but a discrete countable subset (\ref{mainresult}).